 If you made donations to charity and itemize your deductions, you need specific records to claim any write-off.
-For example, for contributions of $250 or more, you need a written acknowledgment from the charity stating the amount of your gift and that you did not receive anything (other than perhaps a token item) in return.
-If your'e lacking an acknowledgmnent, contact the charity and ask for it.
-Again we do not need to see the actual receipt, or acknowledgement, but you should have it in your records.
+For example, for contributions of $250 or more, you require a written acknowledgment from the charity stating the amount of your gift and that you did not receive anything (other than perhaps a token item) in return.
+If you're lacking an acknowledgment, contact the charity and ask for it.
+Again, we do not need to see the actual receipt, or acknowledgment, but you should have it in your records.

 5. Brace yourself for tax law changes

-You don't have to become a tax expert but it helps to know about new tax rules so you won't be caught off gard.
-The individual health care mandate brought in a slew of changes, including new forms for claiming the premium tax credit for eligible individuals who purchased coverage through a government Marketplace (exchange) and for figuring the shared responsibility payment for those who failed to carry coverage and do not qualify for an excemption.
+You don't have to become a tax expert, but it helps to know about new tax rules, so you won't be caught off guard.
+The individual health care mandate brought in a slew of changes, including new forms for claiming the premium tax credit for eligible individuals who purchased coverage through a government Marketplace (exchange).

 6. Make a list of personal information.

 You probably know your social Security number, but do you know the number for each dependent you claim?
 Please bring with you the social security card, and birth certificate for each dependent you are claiming and other information (e.g., addresses of vacation homes and rental property; dates you moved; information about property you bought and sold, including dates, what you originally paid, what you received on the sale and expenses you had) needed to complete your return.